NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/import.rst

 `tutorials from ONNX`_ describe how to turn trained models into an ``.onnx`` export.

-.. important:: If you landed on this page and you already have an ``.onnx`` or ``.onnx.pb`` formatted file, you should be able to run the inference without needing to dig into anything from the "Frameworks" sections.
+.. important:: If you landed on this page and you already have an ``.onnx`` or an ``.onnx.pb`` formatted file, you should be able to run the inference without needing to dig into anything from the "Frameworks" sections.
 You will, however, need to have completed the steps outlined in our :doc:`../../buildlb` guide.
-If you intend to build nGraph for :   doc:`distributed-training`, you will need to build that has already been compiled with the additional cmake flag: ``-DNGRAPH_DISTRIBUTED_ENABLE=TRUE``.
+   If you intend to build nGraph for :doc:`distributed-training`, you will need to follow instructions on the documentation for :doc:`../../distr/index`.

 To demonstrate functionality, we'll use an already-serialized CIFAR10 model trained via ResNet20.
 Remember that this model has already been trained and